 - Conflicts also arise when roles and thus responsibilities coincide.

 - RAIDBOXES is becoming more diverse.
-This is fantastic but it also brings further challenges.
-For example, when it comes to differing values or the idea of mindful communication where nobody feels excluded.
+That's wonderful, but challenges await here as well.
+For example, when it comes to different values or mindful communication where no one feels excluded.

 We want to pick up on dissatisfaction early and have a lasting positive influence on the work atmosphere.
 We try to ensure this with a whole range of measures: